KosinskiLab/AlphaPulldown/example_1_for_pip_user.md

 # AlphaPulldown manual (when installed via pip):

 ## Step 0:
-Remember to activate the conda env created while installing the package:
+Remember to activate the conda environment created when installing the package:
 ```bash
 source activate <env_name>
 ```